 The Martenitsa is made of twined red and white threads – woollen, silk, or cotton.
 The white is a symbol of strength, purity and happiness.The red is associated with health, blood and conception.
 I’ve also heard that the white represents the melting snows of spring and the red the ever increasing heat of the Sun.
 Worn together the two colours symbolise rebirth.

 Having looked a little deeper into this age old tradition it quite obviously has its roots in Paganism.
-Most articles link the custom with some kind of agricultural fertility ritual – similar to that of Baba Mata herself.
+Most articles link the custom with some kind of agricultural fertility ritual – similar to that of Baba Marta herself.
 Apparently, in some mountain areas even the cattle were adorned with Martenitsa.
 It is very common to also find them hung up in homes.

 The legend behind these particular emblems dates right back to the formation of the Bulgarian state and its founder Khan Asparuh.